+- Division Hours & Phone Numbers

-- Availability of Entity Name
+- · Availability of Entity Name

 - Availability of Foreign Name

 - Availability of Fictitious Names

 - Type of Entity and Status

-- Registered Agent for Legal Service of Process and Address

-- State of Origin

-- Authorized Stock

-- Corporate Officers

-3. Preparation of Certified Copies of Documents - Many legal proceedings and business transactions require the introduction or presentation of documents certified by the Secretary of State as true and accurate copies of the records in this office.
-Certified copies of the corporate records in the office of the Arkansas Secretary of State may be introduced into evidence in all courts within the state as prima facie evidence of the facts stated in the documents.
-The Arkansas Secretary of State may certify any corporate documents on file with the Business and Commercial Services Division.
-In addition to certified copies of documents, this office also prepares Good Standing Certificates, Certificates of Existence, and Certificates of Due and Diligent Search.

-• Certificates of Good Standing state that an entity has complied with all requirements regulated by the Arkansas Secretary of State Business and Commercial Services Division.
-Certificates of Good Standing can be purchased and downloaded online at www.sos.arkansas.gov.

-• Certificates of Existence state that a corporation was incorporated or admitted to do business, whether it was in existence on a particular date, and whether it is currently in good standing with the Arkansas Secretary of State.
+- Registered Agent for Legal Service of Process and Address - State of Origin - Authorized Stock - Corporate Officers - 3.
+Preparation of Certified Copies of Documents Many legal proceedings and business transactions require the introduction or presentation of documents certified by the Secretary of State as true and accurate copies of the records in this office.
+Certified copies of the entity records in the Office of the Arkansas Secretary of State may be introduced into evidence in all courts within the state as prima facie evidence of the facts stated in the documents.
+The Arkansas Secretary of State may certify any entity documents on file with the Business and Commercial Services Division.
+In addition to certified copies of documents, this office also prepares Good Standing Certificates, Certificates of Existence, and Certificates of Due and Diligent Search. - A Certificate of Good Standing states that an entity has complied with all requirements regulated by the Arkansas Secretary of State Business and Commercial Services Division.
+Certificates of Good Standing can be purchased and downloaded online at www.sos.arkansas.gov/BCS/. - A Certificate of Existence states that a business entity was incorporated or admitted to do business, whether it was in existence on a particular date, and whether it is currently in good standing with the Arkansas Secretary of State.

-• Certificates of Due and Diligent Search certify that all available records of the Secretary of State's office have been searched and that a particular corporation does not appear in the records.
+• A Certificate of Due and Diligent Search certifies that all available records of the Secretary of State's office have been searched and that a particular entity does not appear in the records.